 WELCOME!Welcome to the Styrofoam Drone!
 This is a daily updated music blog based in Philadelphia generally focused on vinyl releases from only the most premium underground filth.
 Ranging from lo-fi psych to garage punk rock to electronic and everything in between, you're bound to find something special.
-Also, if you're a touring band looking for show dates in Philadelphia, get in touch!
+We use a simple formula here: if we like your material, you'll know it and we'll post it.
+If we don't, your submission is lost in the inbox forever.

 Take a few minutes to check things out and be sure to check back daily.
 If you want something featured or removed from the blog or have any questions, comments or concerns, please send an e-mail to: